Can you explain how we create our own reality and destiny? Why does my life suck then?

 There is no longer a separation of mind and body or life and death.
 They are all the same.
-Though Deepak doesn’t talk about it, here is the world many Shamans, Gurus, and Spiritual Teachers reside in.
+Though Deepak doesn’t talk about it, here is the world that many Shamans, Gurus, and Spiritual Teachers reside in.
 There is no Ego here.
-It is beautiful, it is awe inspiring, and it is truly fulfilling in and of itself.
+It is beautiful, it is awe-inspiring, and it is truly fulfilling in and of itself.

 - A person will not normally skip states/stages.
 They will typically experience them in order.

-- Understanding and experiencing/living a state are not the same thing.
+- Understanding and experiencing/living in a state are not the same thing.

 - Ego is a very powerful force.
 It CAN be good at certain times in our human history, but it CAN also be quite destructive if we allow it to be.

 - No given state is any better or worse than any other state.
 No given state is more powerful or higher.
-They all exist for a reason and they all have purpose.
+They all exist for a reason, and they all have a purpose.
 If you find yourself in the state of the achiever, continue to work to be the best achiever you can be.
-If you find yourself in the state of the giver – keep being the best giver you can until you’re ready to seek.
+If you find yourself in the state of the Giver – keep being the best giver you can until you’re ready to seek.
 If you are in the state of the seeker, explore and experiment with various systems of spiritual knowledge.
-The point is, don’t feel that any one is more right or wrong than another.
+The point is, don’t feel that anyone is more right or wrong than another.
 Rather, work to be involved in that state/stage the best you can.